0x42697262/obsidian_files/Notes/020 Studies/Think.md

 ### 7. What are the pros and cons on the calls for patenting software?
 Summarize.
 The good side in patenting software is that this prevents others from stealing the creator's ideas and this allows him to take ownership of his creative works.
 However, this also leads issues to patents that prevents the development of the idea behind.
 One such example of this is patent trolls that its purpose is to disallow other creators from making profit from it.

+---
+As much as how I know about the ethical aspects in intellectual property, I would still do it regardless of the act since: 1) I have no money, 2) if I have money, I will rather buy food, and 3) some creative works are not available in our country.

 # Week 5
+Ah, well, this looks a bit more interesting than before, of course definitely not by experience I can guarantee it as much as the half-life of a technetium-85 isotope.
 ### 1. What is hacking?
 Define.
 There are multiple definitions of hacking over the course of these years.
 To start, hacking is an intentional, unauthorized access to computer systems.
 In early days of computing, hacking was termed as a brilliant or clever solution to a particular problem in programming.
 Hacking also is a term for making the computer command certain actions that were not intended by the programmers.
 On the later years, it slowly developed into a term rings a negative connotation to the public.
 Maybe we have hollywood movies to blame for this.
 The term hacking lately refers to gaining access to a computer system without authorization by any means necessary.
 Hacking is not necessarily negative, it is possible to hack a system with authorization and those kind of people are security experts in finding vulnerabilities and securing the system.